Singular semipositive metrics in non-Archimedean geometry: Introduction

 Fix a reference model metric $\|\cdot\|$ on $\Lan$ with curvature form $\theta$.
 Any other metric can be written $\|\cdot\|e^{-\f}$ for some function $\f$ on $\Xan$.
 When $\|\cdot\|e^{-\f}$ is a semipositive model metric, we say that the model function $\f$ is \emph{$\theta$-psh}.

-\begin{defi*} Let $L$ be an ample line bundle on an smooth projective $K$-analytic variety $X$.
+\begin{defi*} Let $L$ be an ample line bundle on a smooth projective $K$-analytic variety $X$.
 Fix a model metric $\|\cdot\|$ on $\Lan$ with curvature form $\theta$.
-A \emph{$\theta$-plurisubharmonic function} on $\Xan$ is then a function $\f: \Xan \to [-\infty,+\infty)$ such that: \begin{itemize} \item $\f$ is upper semicontinuous (usc). \item $\f\le \f \circ \retr_\cX$ for each SNC model $\cX$. \item $\f$ is a uniform limit on each dual complex $\D_\cX$ of $\theta$-psh model functions. \end{itemize} A \emph{singular semipositive metric} is a metric $\|\cdot\|e^{-\f}$ with $\f$ a $\theta$-psh function. \end{defi*} Here again, the consistency of the definition for model functions will be guaranteed by Theorem \ref{thm:closed} below.
+A \emph{$\theta$-plurisubharmonic function} on $\Xan$ is then a function $\f: \Xan \to [-\infty,+\infty)$ such that: \begin{itemize} \item $\f$ is upper semicontinuous (usc). \item $\f\le \f \circ \retr_\cX$ for each SNC model $\cX$. \item $\f$ is a uniform limit, on each dual complex $\D_\cX$, of $\theta$-psh model functions. \end{itemize} A \emph{singular semipositive metric} is a metric $\|\cdot\|e^{-\f}$ with $\f$ a $\theta$-psh function. \end{defi*} The consistency of the definition for model functions will be guaranteed by Theorem~\ref{thm:closed} below.
 Let $\f$ be a $\theta$-psh function.
-Since $\f$ is usc and each $\f \circ \retr_\cX$ is continuous it follows immediately that $\f=\inf_\cX \f \circ \retr_\cX$, so that $\f$ is uniquely determined by its restriction to the dense subset $\bigcup_\cX\D_\cX$ of $\Xan$.
-We may therefore endow the set $\PSH(\Xa, \theta)$ of all $\theta$-psh functions (or equivalently of all singular semipositive metrics on $L$) with the topology of uniform convergence on dual complexes.
+Since $\f$ is usc and each $\f \circ \retr_\cX$ is continuous, it follows immediately that $\f=\inf_\cX \f \circ \retr_\cX$, so that $\f$ is uniquely determined by its restriction to the dense subset $\bigcup_\cX\D_\cX$ of $\Xan$.
+We may therefore endow the set $\PSH(\Xa, \theta)$ of all $\theta$-psh functions (or, equivalently, of all singular semipositive metrics on $L$) with the topology of uniform convergence on dual complexes.
 We view this topology as an analogue of the $L^1$-topology in the complex case.
-Our first main theorem shows that this space is indeed compact modulo additive constants, something that was also announced in the preliminary work \cite{KT}.
+Our first main theorem shows that this space is indeed compact modulo additive constants, something that was also announced in the unpublished manuscript by Kontsevich and Tschinkel~\cite{KT}.

 \begin{thmA} Let $L$ be an ample line bundle on a smooth projective $K$-analytic variety $X$ endowed with a model metric with curvature form $\theta$.
 Then $\PSH(\Xa,\theta)/\R$ is compact. \end{thmA} In other words, the set of singular semipositive metrics on $L$ modulo scaling is compact.
 For curves, this result is a consequence of the work of Thuillier~\cite{thuphd}, and follows from basic properties of subharmonic functions on metrized graphs.